 Data Centers

-Data centers are using microgrids to enhancing their energy resilience, and sustainability.
-Batteries and fuel cells are struggling to keep up with their explosive electricity demand due to AI.
+Data centers use microgrids to enhance energy resilience and sustainability.
+Generators and batteries are not optimized for the explosive electricity demand from AI.

-Batteries and fuel cells are excellent energy storage options to shift demand and provide hours of backup power.
-However, these challenges do not happen on the scale of hours but seconds and minutes too.
-Rapid response energy storage is needed to operate a resilient and effective microgrid.
+Batteries and fuel cells provide excellent energy storage for shifting demand and delivering hours of backup power.
+However, microgrid challenges don't just happen over hours but in seconds and milliseconds too.
+Millisecond response capacity is needed to operate a resilient and effective microgrid.

 A Practical Solution